curtischong/kaggle-solutions-old/competitions/ICR - Identifying Age-Related Conditions.md

 	- (2nd) removed the rows that didn't have a date in the aux data
 		- prob because they were all class 0
 		- this was very brave since the dataset was already small
+- if there's a competition with potential for large shakeup, investing more time could mean you're [[overfitting yourself]] to the problem (and make an overfitted model)